This activity is intended for healthcare providers delivering care to women and their families.

 Designated for 0.3 contact hours of pharmacotherapy credit for Advance Practice Registered Nurses.

-NAMS updated its position statement on hormone therapy (2017), based on an extensive literature review.
+NAMS updated its position statement on hormone therapy, based on an extensive literature review.
 Hormone therapy (HT) is the most effective treatment for vasomotor symptoms (VMS; hot flashes, night sweats) and genitourinary syndrome of menopause (GSM).
+The statement has been endorsed by over 20 international organizations.

 Contraindications for HT